-1. PH971/PH970 Practice Seminar course.
+1. PH971 case study seminar.
 In this two-hour seminar, students meet to discuss the role of the public health social worker with other dual degree students.
 Case studies are used to assist this learning.

-And...
+And

-2. Professional Development seminars: Participate in two seminars from the following list: a.
-"How To...
-Workshops" offered by the Practice Office designed to complement the academic training of the MPH students: link b.
+2. Additional seminars: Participate in two of the following seminars in any combination:

+a.
+How To...
+Workshops offered by the Practice Office designed to complement the academic training of the MPH students: link b.
 Professional seminars of student's choice that will help in the professional development of either a public health and/or social work professional.
 The seminar must be pre-approved by the Practice Office.